kra/futel-vpnbox/README.md

-rename vpnbox-stage droplet to new vpnbox-prod-foo|bar.phu73l.net rename vpnbox-stage hostname to new vpnbox-prod-foo|bar.phu73l.net ssh -t -F src/ssh_config vpnbox-stage.phu73l.net 'sudo hostnamectl set-hostname vpnbox-prod-foo.phu73l.net' change A record for vpnbox-stage to point to new vpnbox-prod-foo|bar.phu73l.net remove A record for vpnbox-stage wait for DNS to propagate refresh iptables on asteriskserver prod, in futel-installation repo ansible-playbook -i hosts secure_playbook.yml stop openvpn on old vpnbox-prod-foo|bar.phu73l.net service openvpn stop
+rename vpnbox-stage droplet to new vpnbox-prod-foo|bar.phu73l.net rename vpnbox-stage hostname to new vpnbox-prod-foo|bar.phu73l.net ssh -t -F local/ssh_config vpnbox-stage.phu73l.net 'sudo hostnamectl set-hostname vpnbox-prod-foo.phu73l.net' change A record for vpnbox-stage to point to new vpnbox-prod-foo|bar.phu73l.net remove A record for vpnbox-stage wait for DNS to propagate refresh iptables on asteriskserver prod, in futel-installation repo XXX is this necessary if the vpnbox hostname is the FQDN? ansible-playbook -i hosts update_iptables_playbook.yml stop openvpn on old vpnbox-prod-foo|bar.phu73l.net sudo service openvpn stop
-XXX wait 1-30 minutes for sip peers to become reachable? test that new vpnbox-prod-foo|bar.phu73l.net is being used sip show peers on futel-prod service openvpn status on new vpnbox-prod-foo|bar.phu73l.net make a snapshot of old vpnbox-prod-foo|bar.phu73l.net destroy droplet old vpnbox-prod-foo|bar.phu73l.net
+XXX wait 1-30 minutes for sip peers to become reachable? test that new vpnbox-prod-foo|bar.phu73l.net is being used sip show peers on futel-prod service openvpn@server status on new vpnbox-prod-foo|bar.phu73l.net cat /etc/openvpn/openvpn-status.log on new vpnbox-prod-foo|bar.phu73l.net make a snapshot of old vpnbox-prod-foo|bar.phu73l.net destroy droplet old vpnbox-prod-foo|bar.phu73l.net remove A record for vpnbox-prod-foo|bar.phu73l.net remove snapshots of vpnbox-prod-foo|bar.phu73l.net except for most recent